Raulanthropos/json-csv/README.md

 ### Upload JSON: Select and upload your JSON file.
 ### Download CSV: Receive the processed CSV file, stripped of HTML tags.

-# This application is tailored for a specific JSON structure and might not work for other formats.
+### Added a test user and a test file, for interested users to see how it works, with a test json file and a correct conversion to a csv file, to be used for reports.

 ## Live Demo